flammie/flammie.github.io/chatgpt-is-a-drunk-dude.markdown

 somewhat clever smush function to combine clippings together (or a lossy compression algorithm for text if you want to think it other way), it cannot really guarantee truthiness or consequentialness of anything it produces, it's still just snippets of texts that may or may not be relevant in some context.
+The more time progresses the relevance does seem to be improving, but there are certain underlying parts in truthfulness that cannot be overcome with current approach with just more data and more compute.

 As it happens this kind of stories conjured up from bits and pieces are highly entertaining, and reading these stories does remind me of meeting certain storytellers at bars, you probably all have experienced this in your life, usually an elderly man who starts to talking with anyone at a bar and has the